-Risk Factor

-Treatments Used in Source Justification

-Model

-Acute Events

-ACS 58.67 Shah et al. 2019 An analysis of 20,909 US patients with

-SCD enrolled in Medicaid reported that

-patients with VOC were more likely to

-have an ACS.

-Myocardial infarction 3.00 Bode-Thomas 2011 An analysis of children with SCD reported

-that patients with SCD and VOC were 3

-times more likely to have myocardial

-infarction than patients with SCD but not

-VOC.

-AKI/Renal infarction 3.00 Assumption No studies were found on the effect of

-VOC on AKI/renal infarction.
-It was

-assumed that the relative effect on AKI

-would be most similar to myocardial

-infarction.

-Stroke 2.26 Shah et al. 2019 An analysis of 20,909 US patients with

-SCD enrolled in Medicaid reported that

-patients with VOC were more likely to

-have a stroke.

-Chronic Conditions

-Pulmonary 4.12 Shah et al. 2019 An analysis of 20,909 US patients with

-hypertension SCD enrolled in Medicaid reported that

-patients with VOC were more likely to

-Line of Patience 4.405 Mag Tulin at al. 2010 develop pulmonary hypertension.

-Heart Failure 1.185 van Tuljn et al. 2010 -5 An analysis of 104 adult patients with SCD

-VOCs over a E year period were more

-likely to develop any form of organ

-complication.
-No studies were found on

-the effect of VOC on heart failure

-Nephropathy CKD 1 185 Van Tuiin et al. 2010 An analysis of 104 adult natients with

-1.105 SCD: reported that patients with more

-than 2 VOCs over a 5-year period were

-more likely to develop any form of organ

-complication.
-No studies were found on

-the effect of VOC on CKD.
+Treatments Risk Factor Used in Model Source Justification Acute Events ACS 58.67 Shah et al. 2019 111 An analysis of 20,909 US patients with SCD enrolled in Medicaid reported that patients with VOC were more likely to have an ACS.
+Myocardial infarction 3.00 Bode-Thomas 2011 117 An analysis of children with SCD reported that patients with SCD and VOC were 3 times more likely to have myocardial infarction than patients with SCD but not VOC.
+AKI/Renal infarction 3.00 Assumption No studies were found on the effect of VOC on AKI/renal infarction.
+It was assumed that the relative effect on AKI would be most similar to myocardial infarction.
+Stroke 2.26 Shah et al. 2019 111 An analysis of 20,909 US patients with SCD enrolled in Medicaid reported that patients with VOC were more likely to have a stroke.
+Chronic Conditions Pulmonary hypertension 4.12 Shah et al. 2019 111 An analysis of 20,909 US patients with SCD enrolled in Medicaid reported that patients with VOC were more likely to develop pulmonary hypertension.
+Heart Failure 1.185 Van Tuijn et al. 2010 13 An analysis of 104 adult patients with SCD reported that patients with more than 2 VOCs over a 5 year period were more likely to develop any form of organ complication.
+No studies were found on the effect of VOC on heart failure.
+Nephropathy, CKD 1.185 Van Tuijn et al. 2010 13 An analysis of 104 adult patients with SCD; reported that patients with more than 2 VOCs over a 5-year period were more likely to develop any form of organ complication.
+No studies were found on the effect of VOC on CKD.